bcoles/kasld/docs/architecture.md

 So "soundness is provable in isolation" above means exactly this: termination and monotonicity are guaranteed by the engine's structure, leaving each rule with a single, locally-checkable obligation — *do not exclude the truth*.

+[soundness.md](soundness.md) states the three as formal properties: the concretisation each lattice denotes, the obligation carried by the meet, the bottom test, an observation and a rule, and the theorems those compose into — truth containment, the floor separation behind the two windows, and the termination bound.

 ### Estimate narrowing and the store-vs-read seam